-While an infestation of something like cockroaches, ants or spiders might be more apparent, knowing whether your home is housing termites can be more difficult.
+While an infestation of something like cockroaches, ants, or spiders might be more apparent, knowing whether your home is housing termites can be more difficult.

 For many people, it takes uncovering damage to wood during construction or seeing a swarm to raise the issue of a termite infestation.
-These insects are largely silent, hard to discover and found in every U.S. state except for Alaska, where temperatures are too low for termites to survive.
-Because of how widespread this pest is and the extreme damage they can cause before being discovered, termites cause more than $50 billion in property damage yearly.
+These insects are largely silent, hard to discover, and found in every U.S. state except for Alaska, where temperatures are too low for termites to survive.
+Because of how widespread this pest is and the extreme damage it can cause before being discovered, termites cause more than $50 billion in property damage yearly.